 If you suspect that your child is using drugs or alcohol, do not react in anger or demonstrate disappointment.
 Keep the conversation focused on concern for your child’s well-being and how the use of drugs or alcohol directly affects his or her health and well-being.
 Avoid judgmental or shaming statements.
 It is important to acknowledge that drug or alcohol use is not a moral failing or a sign or weakness.
 For example, there is considerable research demonstrating that addiction is a disease of the brain and those suffering from addiction can and do benefit from treatment and recovery resources.

 Challenges such as emotional stress, anxiety and depression increase the risk of drug or alcohol use.
 Left untreated, mental health issues can lead to self-medication with the use of harmful substances.
 If your child is having symptoms such as stress, anxiety, social phobia, social withdrawal, and depression, it is important to schedule a visit with a mental health professional to explore the need for treatment.
 It is also helpful to maintain close communication with other caregivers in your child’s life, such as teachers or coaches, to ensure mutual support.

 Drugs can affect any family and the risks are higher in families with substance use history.
 By taking an active role in your child’s life, and keeping conversations open and safe, you can reduce the risks and impacts of drug and alcohol use.

 Resources for Parents, Grandparents & Caregivers

 There are several resources for parents, grandparents and caregivers that provide data and guidance about talking to kids to both prevent and respond to drug and alcohol use.
 Examples include the Partnership to End Addiction and the Center for Parenting Education.
-You can also learn more about talking about substance use in our health library.
 If you would like additional assistance, please talk with your primary care provider.